shield-h2020/trust-monitor/README.md

 This repository contains the software required to instantiate the Trust Monitor application.
-This application can be used together with a Reference Database and an attestation runtime to provide load-time/run-time attestation of CentOS-based platforms equipped with a TPM.
+This application can be used together with a Reference Database and one or more attestation runtimes to provide load-time/run-time attestation of compute platforms and SDN network equipment via TPM.

 ## Directory structure